 What makes Salesforce different

 Salesforce has found a way to make sales tools seem approachable, and dare I say (almost) fun.
 They don’t have boring tutorials or documentation — they have a “Trailhead,” a gamified approach to building your salesforce skills.
+It adds up to a rather seamless codification of nearly every ounce of important customer and sales data under one roof, without feeling too overwhelming.

 The most prominent building Salesforce sponsors is the Salesforce Tower in San Francisco.
 The tower is the second tallest building west of the Mississippi and it comes with a reported sponsorship price tag of $110 million.
 This is just one of the buildings in which Salesforce spends hundreds of millions of dollars a year to have its name on around the world.